MSc Teaching English to Speakers of Other Languages (TESOL)Find a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Further information on funding for prospective UK, EU and international postgraduate students.

-An upper second-class undergraduate honours degree (or equivalent); and a minimum of one year's classroom teaching or other relevant experience (eg education directors, curriculum developers or combinations of teaching and research experience).
+A UK undergraduate honours degree (or international equivalent) and a minimum of one year's classroom teaching or other relevant experience (eg as an education director or curriculum developer, or a combination of teaching and research experience).

 See international equivalent qualifications on the International Office website.

 English language requirements

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 We offer academic and personal development opportunities to equip you for the intellectual, social and personal challenges you will encounter during your career.
 Our overarching goal is to enable our education graduates to display the following characteristics: